Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-To demonstrate the ideas behind our constructions, we first discuss the problem of maximizing the equity of a given node.
-That is, given a node $v$, we define the value of each solution $r$ as the equity $q_v$, and we denote the search problem of finding the highest-value solution by Max\textsc{Equity}$(v)$.
+To demonstrate the main idea behind our constructions, we first discuss the problem of maximizing the equity of a specific node.
+That is, given a node $v$, we define the value of a solution $r$ as the equity $q_v$, and we denote the search problem of finding the highest-value solution by Max\textsc{Equity}$(v)$.
+This is a very natural problem, and a crucial question for $v$ if it wants to understand its situation in the network.

-Note that this is a very natural problem when analyzing the solution space.
-If a bank has any influence over the clearing authority, or if it simply wants to analyze its situation in the system, finding the best possible outcome for the bank is crucial.
-However, we show that even for a single bank, it is already hard to compute, or even approximate the best outcome among the possible solutions of the system.